Harrison Bader Player Props: Yankees vs. Guardians

 - Bader hit .250 with 10 doubles, three triples, five home runs and 15 walks.

-- Bader drove in a run in 26.3% of his games last year (25 of 95), with two or more RBIs in nine of those games (9.5%).
-He had three or more RBIs in two games.
+- In 25 of 95 games last year (26.3%), Bader drove in a run, and nine of those games (9.5%) included more than one RBI.
+He had three or more RBIs in two contests.

-- He scored a run in 35 of 95 games last year, with multiple runs in 10 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.